DFIRScience/dfir.science/_posts/2022-02-05-DFIR-file-system-POSIX-gotcha.md

 modified_time: ""
 ---

-I was working on the converter [UFDR2DIR](https://github.com/DFIRScience/UFDR2DIR), and ran into some weird bugs.
+I worked on the converter [UFDR2DIR](https://github.com/DFIRScience/UFDR2DIR) and ran into some weird bugs.
-I develop on Linux, and had no trouble reconstructing paths from Android and iOS device dumps.
-But Windows users had errors with full paths more than the difference between "/" and "\".
+I coded on Linux and had no trouble reconstructing Android and iOS device dumps paths.
+But Windows users had errors with full paths more than the difference between "/" and "\\".

 From [StackOverflow](https://stackoverflow.com/questions/1976007/what-characters-are-forbidden-in-windows-and-linux-directory-names)
 there are quite a few file path illegal characters.
-Let's focus on ":".
+Let's focus on ":"

 In Linux, we have a file ```valid:file.txt```.
 It works as expected.